agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 :::warning

 **No public function!** (only public for testing purpose) <br/>
-`initSelectors()` creates in the Collection `config` defined Selectors if necessary and binds them to the Collection.
+It is called once after the Collection is created and takes care of creating Selectors defined in the Collection `config` object.

 :::